muttu-krrishh/MC-NPT-ensemble/README.md

 # MC-NPT-ensemble
-A python dealing with Monte Carlo Simulation in an NPT Ensemble.
+A python code dealing with Monte Carlo Simulation in an NPT Ensemble.